Outlawed (comics): Beginning: Incoming!

 Brawn is visiting his Champions teammates at Champions Mobile Bunker for movie night.
 They hear a news report on Senator Geoffrey Patrick denouncing Brawn for his rampage in New York, and his allegations that Brawn is not the first young hero to endanger the public.
 Meanwhile, Spider-Man (Miles Morales) and Spider-Man (Peter Parker) stop a truck that has crashed through the Brooklyn Bridge.
 Peter and Miles discuss Senator Patrick's recent crusade against young heroes.
 Peter observes that Patrick's comments about being a menace are similar to his past interactions with J. Jonah Jameson.

 The Champions are monitoring a teen summit at Coles Academic High School to protect Ailana Kabua, who has been targeted by the Roxxon Energy Corporation.
 The school is attacked by Roxxon using an Asgardian dragon left from the War of the Realms.
 Power Man sends his chi-force at the dragon but Viv is accidentally hit and becomes unstable.
 The Champions are unable to keep the high school from being destroyed as they stop both the dragon and Viv, who disappears.
 Ms. Marvel is injured while escorting Ailana to safety.
 Due to the Coles Disaster, Senator Patrick sponsors the Underage Superhuman Welfare Act, which outlaws superheroes under the age of 21.
 To honor the injured Kamala, the act is named "Kamala's Law".
 The passage of the USWA leads to the creation of a task force called C.R.A.D.L.E.
-(Child-Hero Reconnaissance And Disruption Law Enforcement), which consists of Dum Dum Dugan, Carolina Washington, Jake Oh, Justice, Speedball, and Timeslip.
+(Child-Hero Reconnaissance And Disruption Law Enforcement).
 C.R.A.D.L.E. attacks superheroes Moon Girl and Ironheart, resulting in a wave of protests.
 C.R.A.D.L.E. commandeers the Champions Mobile Bunker, arrests Snowguard and Locust, and hang wanted posters of Ms. Marvel in Jersey City.